mkorvas/alex/alex/applications/PublicTransportInfoCS/slu/README.rst

 experiments are stored in the ``old.scores.*`` files.
 Please look at the results marked as ``DATA ALL ASR - *``.

-If the automatic annotations were correct, we could conclude that the F-measure of the HDC SLU parser on 1-best is higher wne compared to F-measure on N-best%.
+If the automatic annotations were correct, we could conclude that the F-measure of the HDC SLU parser on 1-best is higher when compared to F-measure on N-best%.
 This is confusing as it looks like that the decoding from n-best lists gives worse results when compared to decoding from 1-best ASR hypothesis.

 Evaluation of TRN model on test data